catchorg/Catch2/docs/configuration.md

 This can be useful on certain platforms that do not provide the standard iostreams, such as certain embedded systems.

+# Default reporter

+    CATCH_CONFIG_DEFAULT_REPORTER <reporter>

+The default reporter (reporter used when no reporters are explicitly specified) can be overriden during compilation time by using the above macro.
+Note that desired value of the macro is a C string and quotes have to be escaped during compilation: `clang++ test.cpp -DCATCH_CONFIG_DEFAULT_REPORTER=\"xml\"`.

 # C++ conformance toggles

     CATCH_CONFIG_CPP11_NULLPTR                 // nullptr is supported?